USS United States (CVA-58)

 USS United States (CVA-58) was to be the lead ship of a new design of aircraft carrier.
-On 29 July 1948, President Harry Truman approved construction of five "supercarriers", for which funds had been provided in the Naval Appropriations Act of 1949.
+On 29 July 1948, President Harry Truman approved construction of five flush deck "supercarriers", for which funds had been provided in the Naval Appropriations Act of 1949.
 The keel of the first of the five planned postwar carriers was laid down on 18 April 1949 at Newport News Drydock and Shipbuilding.
 The program was canceled in 1949, United States was not completed, and the other four planned carriers were never built.

 Design

 The chief proponent for the new large carrier was Admiral Marc Mitscher.
 He wanted a carrier that would be able to handle the most effective weapons of the day.
 Early design discussions centered around developing a carrier that would be able to support combat missions using the new jet aircraft.
 These were faster, larger and significantly heavier than the aircraft which the - and -class carriers were handling at the end of the Second World War.
 It was thought that the aircraft carried would have to have longer range to allow the carrier to operate farther away from the target.
-The deck would have to be able to handle the weight of the heavy jet aircraft landing on the deck.
+The deck would have to be able to handle the weight of the heavy jet aircraft landing on it.
 The implication was that the ship's strength deck would have to be the flight deck rather than the hangar deck, as had been the case for earlier U.S. carriers.
 Armoring the flight deck would mean the ship would have a greater tendency to roll in rough seas, as a greater part of the ship's weight would be high above the waterline.